 Relocating to the San Francisco Bay Area in 2007, William spent the next six years appearing in industrials, a feature film, a music video and performing at some of the most beloved theaters in Northern California, including five seasons with Marin Shakespeare Company, The San Francisco Playhouse, Sacramento Theater Company and Santa Cruz Shakespeare.

-William has recorded several audiobooks, and is the narrator for "Berlitz English."
+William has recorded ten audiobooks, and is the narrator for "Berlitz English."

-He now resides in Los Angeles where he is focusing on tv and film roles.
-Recent projects include "Delirium" with Topher Grace, "Straight Outta Compton," and the Coen Brothers film, "Hail Caesar!"
+He resides in Los Angeles where he is focusing on tv and film roles.
+Recent movies include "Meltdown" and "Live at the Porpentine," and he can be seen in "Delirium" with Topher Grace, "Straight Outta Compton," and the Coen Brothers film, "Hail Caesar!"